Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Nor could anyone guess that the Franco-Prussian War, which France lost in 1871, would have such tremendous consequences for the city's artistic future.

-Nancy was in the region of Lorraine, which was in part annexed, along with Alsace, as spoils of war by what became Germany.
+After the war, Germany annexed part of Lorraine, including Alsace, reshaping Nancy's future.
 Suddenly, the city found itself near the German border, and became eastern France's largest city.
 Strasbourg, for example, was now German.

 And Nancy thrived.